Maxim-Mazurok/google-api-typings-generator/gapi.client.chat-v1/readme.md

 await gapi.client.chat.spaces.findDirectMessage({});

 /*
 Returns details about a space.
 For an example, see [Get details about a space](https://developers.google.com/workspace/chat/get-spaces).
-Supports the following types of [authentication](https://developers.google.com/workspace/chat/authenticate-authorize): - [App authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-app) - [User authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-user)
+Supports the following types of [authentication](https://developers.google.com/workspace/chat/authenticate-authorize): - [App authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-app) - [User authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-user) You can authenticate and authorize this method with administrator privileges by setting the `use_admin_access` field in the request.
 */
 await gapi.client.chat.spaces.get({name: 'name'});

 /*
 Lists spaces the caller is a member of.
 Group chats and DMs aren't listed until the first message is sent.
 For an example, see [List spaces](https://developers.google.com/workspace/chat/list-spaces).
-Supports the following types of [authentication](https://developers.google.com/workspace/chat/authenticate-authorize): - [App authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-app) - [User authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-user) Lists spaces visible to the caller or authenticated user.
-Group chats and DMs aren't listed until the first message is sent.
-To list all named spaces by Google Workspace organization, use the [`spaces.search()`](https://developers.google.com/workspace/chat/api/reference/rest/v1/spaces/search) method using Workspace administrator privileges instead.
+Supports the following types of [authentication](https://developers.google.com/workspace/chat/authenticate-authorize): - [App authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-app) - [User authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-user) To list all named spaces by Google Workspace organization, use the [`spaces.search()`](https://developers.google.com/workspace/chat/api/reference/rest/v1/spaces/search) method using Workspace administrator privileges instead.
 */
 await gapi.client.chat.spaces.list({});

 /*
 Updates a space.
 For an example, see [Update a space](https://developers.google.com/workspace/chat/update-spaces).
 If you're updating the `displayName` field and receive the error message `ALREADY_EXISTS`, try a different display name..
 An existing space within the Google Workspace organization might already use this display name.
-Supports the following types of [authentication](https://developers.google.com/workspace/chat/authenticate-authorize): - [App authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-app) with [administrator approval](https://support.google.com/a?p=chat-app-auth) in [Developer Preview](https://developers.google.com/workspace/preview) - [User authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-user)
+Supports the following types of [authentication](https://developers.google.com/workspace/chat/authenticate-authorize): - [App authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-app) with [administrator approval](https://support.google.com/a?p=chat-app-auth) in [Developer Preview](https://developers.google.com/workspace/preview) - [User authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-user) You can authenticate and authorize this method with administrator privileges by setting the `use_admin_access` field in the request.
 */
 await gapi.client.chat.spaces.patch({name: 'name'});